Paschke duality and assembly maps: Verification of the Paschke equivalence on G -orbits

-\begin{lem} If $\bK$ is compatible with orthogonal sums, then $\Lambda$ is a weak Morita equivalence. \end{lem} \begin{proof} {The functor $\Lambda$ fully faithful is by definition.
-In the proof of Lemma \ref{wotihgjogregwgregw} we have seen that $\bD$ is unital.
-It remains to show} that the set of objects of $\bD$ is weakly generating in $\bD'$, see \cite[Def.\ 16.1]{cank}.
+\begin{lem} \end{lem} \begin{proof} {The functor $\Lambda$ is fully faithful by definition. {Furthermore, $\bD$ is unital since the identity on an object $(C,\rho,(\mu(H ),e))$ of $\bD$ is given by $(\mu(H),e)$ and $\mu(H)$ is in $\bC$.} It remains to show} that the set of objects of $\bD$ is weakly generating in $\bD'$, see \cite[Def.\ {18.1}]{cank}.